pastaclub/PnPPP/README.md

 - Under File Format, select `CSV`, then click `OK`
 - Back in the `Generate outputs` dialog, under `Assembly`, check `Pick and place` and also configure it to output `CSV`
 - Now whenever you click `Generate` in this dialog, PnPPP will automatically process the output files.
 That is, if PnPPP is running of course, duh :)

+## Frequently asked questions

+- **Does PnPPP panelize Gerber files?** No. But it can generate pick-and-place files for panelized boards from a single board.